What's Missing in Vision-Language Models? Probing Their Struggles with Causal Order Reasoning: Benchmarks for Causal Order Reasoning

 \end{itemize}

-For LLaVA, we follow the settings in ~\citet{kamath2023s} and reformulate the task by converting the two captions into two questions.
-For example: \begin{enumerate}[topsep=-2pt, itemsep=1pt, leftmargin=18pt] \item ``This woman is holding an umbrella is caused by it is raining.
-Does it reflect the proper causal relationship?'' \item ``It is raining is caused by this woman is holding an umbrella.
+For LLaVA and Qwen2.5-VL, we follow the settings in ~\citet{kamath2023s} and reformulate the task by converting the two captions into two questions.
+For example: \begin{enumerate}[topsep=-2pt, itemsep=1pt, leftmargin=18pt] \item ``The woman's holding an umbrella is caused by the rain.
+Does it reflect the proper causal relationship?'' \item ``The rain is caused by the woman holding an umbrella.
 Does it reflect the proper causal relationship?'' \end{enumerate} We measure the probabilities of models answering ``yes'' or ``no'' to these questions.
-Correctness is determined based on one of the following criteria: \begin{enumerate}[topsep=-2pt, itemsep=1pt, leftmargin=18pt] \item The model assigns the highest ``yes'' probability to the correct option. \item If both answers are ``no'', the lowest ``no'' probability is assigned to the correct option. \end{enumerate}
+Correctness is determined based on one of the following criteria: \begin{enumerate}[topsep=-2pt, itemsep=1pt, leftmargin=18pt] \item The probability of ``yes'' is highest for the gold option.~\citep{kamath2023s} \item If both answers are ``no'', the probability of ``no'' is the lowest for the gold option. \end{enumerate}